CloudNimble/SimpleMessageBus/README.md

 ## Getting Started
 The process of getting **SimpleMessageBus** working in your app is as easy as the name suggests.
-  1. Create a new .NET Standard 2.0, .NET 6 or .NET 7 project to that will hold your defined Message types, install the `SimpleMessageBus.Core` NuGet package, and build out your Message types.
+  1. Create a new .NET Standard 2.0, .NET 6, .NET 8, or .NET 9 project to that will hold your defined Message types, install the `SimpleMessageBus.Core` NuGet package, and build out your Message types.
-  2. Install the `SimpleMessageBus.Publish` NuGet package into your app, reference the library you created in Step 1, and modify your workflows to publish
+  2. Install the appropriate `SimpleMessageBus.Publish.*` NuGet package into your app, reference the library you created in Step 1, and modify your workflows to publish
      Messages in response to events.
-  3. Create a new .NET Standard 2.0, .NET 6 or .NET 7 project that will hold your MessageHandlers, install the `SimpleMessageBus.Core` NuGet package, and build out your
+  3. Create a new .NET Standard 2.0, .NET 6, .NET 8, or .NET 9 project that will hold your MessageHandlers, install the `SimpleMessageBus.Core` NuGet package, and build out your
      MessageHandlers.
   4. Create a new Unit Test project, reference the library you created in Step 3, and test your MessageHandler library with a variety of synthetic Messages.
-  5. Create a new Console project, install the `SimpleMessageBus.Dispatch` NuGet package, reference the library you created in Step 3, and inject your
+  5. Create a new Console project, install the appropriate `SimpleMessageBus.Dispatch.*` NuGet package, reference the library you created in Step 3, and inject your
      MessageHandlers into the DependencyInjection container.

+### Sample Projects
+Check out our sample projects to see **SimpleMessageBus** in action:
+- **[Azure WebJobs Sample](src/SimpleMessageBus.Samples.AzureWebJobs/)** - Demonstrates Azure-based message processing
+- **[Blazor WebAssembly Sample](src/SimpleMessageBus.Samples.Blazor.WebAssembly/)** - Shows browser-based messaging with IndexedDb
+- **[On-Premise Sample](src/SimpleMessageBus.Samples.OnPrem/)** - File system-based message processing
+- **[External Triggers Sample](src/SimpleMessageBus.Samples.ExternalTriggers/)** - Integration with external event sources

+## Testing & Quality

+**SimpleMessageBus** includes comprehensive testing capabilities:
+- **Breakdance Integration** - Enhanced testing framework for reliable message processing verification
+- **Unit Test Projects** - Extensive test suites for [Core](src/SimpleMessageBus.Tests.Core/), [Dispatch](src/SimpleMessageBus.Tests.Dispatch/), [Azure](src/SimpleMessageBus.Tests.Dispatch.Azure/), [FileSystem](src/SimpleMessageBus.Tests.Dispatch.FileSystem/), and [Publishing](src/SimpleMessageBus.Tests.Publish/) components
+- **Cross-Platform Testing** - Validated on Windows, Linux, and browser environments

 ## Feedback